NiklasPfister/adaXT/docs/user_guide/honest_splitting.md

 print(tree.predict(np.array([[-1, 0], [1, 0]])))
 ```

-Using the refitting function manually is tedious when fitting random forests.
+Using the `refit_leaf_nodes` function directly is tedious when fitting random
-Therefore the RandomForest class has an optional parameter to perform honest
+forests.
+Therefore the RandomForest class has an optional parameter to perform
-splitting.
-The precise behaviour is controlled by the parameters `sampling` and
+honest splitting.
+The precise behaviour is controlled by the parameters
-`sampling_parameter`.
-Currently there are two version of honest splitting
+`sampling` and `sampling_parameter`.
+Currently there are two version of honest
-available:
+splitting available:

 - **honest_tree**: In this case, for each tree in the forest, a new split into
   `fitting_indices` and `prediction_indices` is randomly drawn and used to fit